wtcross/aws-overseer/README.md

 ============
 Scheduled starting and stopping of EC2 instances with cron jobs.

 If you are looking into this role then you might be trying to save some money by stopping non-critical EC2 instances during off hours.
-Why leave EC2 instances running if they are only used during specific intervals and can be safely stopped?
+Why leave EC2 instances running if they are only used during specific time intervals and can be safely stopped?
 This role simply requires adding a couple tags to any instance that you want managed by a `start_stop_schedule`.
 It is also an experiment of using linux tools like `ansible`, `cron` and `at` for all functionality.
 There are some weird templated-out ansible playbooks if you examine further, but they work well.

 The tags are: